ddprrt/ddprrt.github.io/src/content/_posts/2021-03-03-learning-rust-and-go.md

 I guess it won't be that easy to just port over some Node apps to Rust, even though there are crates that just work like Express.
 [Rocket for example](https://rocket.rs).

 I learned Rust by looking at [exercism.io](https://exercism.io) and making some programming 101 exercises, where I could focus on learning the language, its syntax, and its semantics without worrying too much about the problem at hand.
 It's nice for a change to generate Fibonacci numbers or find primes.

+Having this chance is important.
+Rust is by no means an easy language.
+And it takes time to get a hang of every concept that their is so are able to produce readable and purposeful code.

 Half-way through the course, I knew that I needed some real project to chew on.
 I'm mostly working on distributing network requests to other services and orchestrating said services.
 It turns out that's a perfect use-case for Rust.
 But I guess so are other things.
 I really see no limit.